Victoria Hollis Galloway

 She attended Mary Washington College in Fredericksburg, Virginia earning her Bachelor of Science in Biology with Honors Distinction.
 Upon completion of her undergraduate degree she applied and was accepted to the Physician Assistant program at Mountain State University in Beckley, West Virginia.
 While attending MSU, Prof. Galloway earned her second Bachelor’s degree, a Bachelor of Medical Science, concurrently with her Master of Science Physician Assistant.

-Currently, Prof. Galloway lives on Boone Lake in Piney Flats, Tennessee with her son and two Cavalier King Charles Spaniels, Lochlan and Finley.
+Currently, Prof. Galloway lives in Bristol with her son and Cavalier King Charles Spaniel, Lochlan.
 She enjoys spending time with her parents in Yorktown, Virginia and her sister’s family in Charleston, South Carolina.
-She has a love of travel, horseback riding, American history and spending time with her family, friends, and dogs.
+She has a love of travel, horseback riding, American history and spending time with her family, friends, and dog.

 Mountain State University, Beckley, WV